This house perched above the rocky coastline of Deer Isle, Maine, is famous for several reasons:

 3) It was the filming location for Mel Gibson’s The Man Without a Face.

-It’s on the market, so take a look…
+It’s on the market, so let’s take a look back at the house from the movie.

 The Man Without a Face came out in 1993.
 Hard to believe it was that long ago.
 I remember seeing it the theater and loving the house way back then!